dorianb04/svm_convex_optimization/README.md

 - NumPy
 - Pandas
 - Matplotlib
-- Scikit-learn (only for visualization)
+- Scikit-learn (only for using PCA to create visualization of the Dataset)

 ## Author
 - **Boucher Dorian** - *Initial Work* - [dorian.bch44@gmail.com](mailto:dorian.bch44@gmail.com)